ngs-lang/ngs/readme.md

 Contributing
 ============

-Fork on GitHub, work on whatever you like, preferably from the top of [the todo](todo.txt), make a pull request.
+Fork on GitHub, work on whatever you like, preferably from the top of [the todo](todo.txt), make a pull request (to "dev" branch).
 If the change is big or involves modifying the syntax, it's better to coordinate with Ilya before you start.

 Planned Features
 ================